ujw0l/ctc-lite/readme.txt

 You can accept payments with services like PayPal and Stripe.(Which are developed as addons)

-Plugin has custom dashboard for plugin setting, ver pending orders and complete orders.
+Plugin has custom dashboard for plugin setting, view pending orders and complete orders.

 While making CSS change use plugin like [this](https://wordpress.org/plugins/custom-css-js/) .Don't directly make to plugin's CSS file otherwise it will be overwritten during update.